oscar-coin/imdb-forum-crawler/README.md

 A web crawler for IMDB's advanced title search.
 Dumps data into a mongo database.
 It is designed to use two data sources.

-You need to add a settings.py script in the main folder
+You need to add a settings.py script to the project's main folder
 ```bash
 # -*- coding: utf-8 -*-